AlenaBukilic/research-helper/README.md

 3. (Optional) Check "Send report via email" if you want to receive the report via email
    - If checked, you must provide your email address in the field that appears
    - The "Run Research" button will be disabled until you provide a valid email address when the checkbox is checked
-4. Watch the progress updates as the system:
+4. Watch the progress updates as the autonomous research manager agent:
    - Plans searches
    - Performs web searches
    - Writes the report
+   - Evaluates quality and iterates if needed
-   - (If email requested) Sends the email to your provided address
+   - (If email requested) Hands off to email agent to send the email to your provided address
 5. View the final report in the interface
 6. (If email was requested) Check your email inbox for the formatted HTML report